opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 ## Try Data Prepper 2.0

-Data Prepper 2.0 is available for [download](https://opensearch.org/downloads.html#data-prepper) now.
+Data Prepper 2.0 is available for [download](https://opensearch.org/downloads.html#data-prepper) now!
 The maintainers encourage you to read the [latest documentation](https://opensearch.org/docs/latest/clients/data-prepper/index/) and try out the new features.